 riese.
 Stains are not stained with dyes

-Differential diagnosis of dentin caries (to 02.1) (secondary caries)- should be differentiated from superficial and deep caries, chronic apical periodontitis, wedge-shaped defect.
+Differential diagnosis of dentin caries (to 02.1) (medium caries)- should be differentiated from superficial and deep caries, chronic apical periodontitis, wedge-shaped defect.

 Table - 10.
-Data of differential diagnosis of secondary caries
+Data on the differential diagnosis of moderate caries

 Disease General clinical signs Features

-Localization of the process.
+Process localization.
 The course is usually asymptomatic.
-Discoloration of the enamel area.
-Lack of cavity.
+Change in color of the enamel area.
+Absence of a cavity.
 Most often, lack of response to stimuli

 integrity of the surface

 Localization of the cavity.
 The course is often asymptomatic.
-The presence of a carious cavity.
+Presence of a carious cavity.
 The walls and bottom of the cavity are most often

 pigmented.